This guide has three parts:

 Our sheep population can increase if new sheep are born.
 To add this to our diagram, we create a Flow into the stock of sheep.

 The number of sheep born during a period of time depends on the number of sheep that are alive: more sheep means more reproduction.

 The rate of sheep births also depends on some constant factors that are beyond the scope of this model: the rate of reproduction, etc.

 Your diagram should look something like this:

-The amount of sheep flowing into our stock will depend positively with the number of sheep and the sheep birth rate.
+Our diagram has the correct structure but we aren't yet finished because it the amount of sheep flowing into the stock doesn't depend upon the number of sheep and sheep birth rate.

 sheep-birthsFlow and set the expression to